CharlesMCMaponya/React-beanstalk-app/README.md

 #  Full-Stack React App Deployment on AWS with Terraform (Elastic Beanstalk)

-This project demonstrates how to deploy a **React web application** using **AWS Elastic Beanstalk** — all provisioned via **Terraform**.
-It's a real-world DevOps workflow combining Infrastructure as Code, automation, and cloud hosting.
+This project demonstrates how to deploy a **React web application** using **AWS Elastic Beanstalk**  all provisioned via **Terraform**.
+It's a real world DevOps workflow combining Infrastructure as Code, automation, and cloud hosting.

->  This is part of a bigger journey where I’m building real infrastructure from scratch — from networking to deployment — using professional tools.
+>  This is part of a bigger journey where I’m building real infrastructure from scratch  from networking to deployment  using professional tools.

 ---